 · Surrogacy, adoption, etc

-· Depending on level of injury and intricacies of your situation, childbearing and rearing may become an additional area of stress.
+· Depending on the type, level, and intricacies of your situation, childbearing and rearing may become an additional area of stress.
 It is important to learn what resources and options are available as well as being mentally prepared to handle such options

 Support our research "sexABILITIES: A Framework for Multidisciplinary Training in Intimacy Issues Affecting Couples Post Acquired Spinal Cord Injury" in the following ways: